 Why would you want to read this?

 I design software for an airline.
 Technically my title is Domain Architect, Airline Operations.
 I don’t like the title Architect because I’m a computer science nerd with a PhD in History, and neither computer professionals nor ancient historians architect the ‘built space’ that surrounds us.
 Well, I don’t think it’s quite true yet.
-Certainly, for decades, there have been at least some spaces are architected with specific aspects of the concrete appearance (especially, but not exclusively, internal) affected in the intersection of the physical space with the data infrastructure that is required inside and outside it (think airports, shopping malls, skyscrapers, 5G towers).
-(Historians, of course, ‘architect’ a narrative about the past, usually with relevance to the facts, although not always.)
-Anyway, the things I build as a software systems designer are more reflected in events and processes and sequences than in fixed objects, so ‘architect’ just seems wrong.
+There have been at least some spaces that are architected with specific aspects of the concrete appearance affected in the intersection of the physical space with the data infrastructure that is required both inside and outside it (think airports, shopping malls, skyscrapers, 5G towers).
+Yet, the things I build as a software systems designer are more reflected in events and processes and sequences than in fixed objects, so ‘architect’ just seems wrong.
 What makes events and processes and sequences so fascinating to me is their need to withstand the daily turbulence of logistical operations in a critical environment like an airline.

 I specialise (my ‘domain’) in the field of airline operations.
 I’m writing this paragraph in seat